pga03/docs-first-discovery/src/documents/removing.md

     <section class="gpiic-fd-prefsEditor-panel-congratulations gpiic-fd-prefsEditor-panel gpii-fd-prefsEditor-panel-congratulations gpii-fd-main"></section>
     ```

-    B. Remove the `<section>` elements completely.
+    B. Remove each of the `<section>` elements completely for those classes mentioned above.

-3. Edit `src/schemas/schemas.js` to remove code for the panels from the auxiliary schema.
+    Now that the placeholders for these panels are removed, these preferences will no longer appear to the user while going through the tool.

-    A. The `src/js/schemas.js` contains the primary schema (which defines the preferences) and the auxiliary schema (which defines the editor itself, i.e. the panels used to adjust the preferences, where to find HTML templates, etc).
+2. Edit `src/schemas/schemas.js` to remove code for the panels from the auxiliary schema.

-    You can see the entire file here: https://github.com/GPII/first-discovery/blob/master/src/schemas/schemas.js
+    The `src/js/schemas.js` contains the primary schema (which defines the preferences) and the auxiliary schema (which defines the editor itself, i.e. the panels used to adjust the preferences, where to find HTML templates, etc).

-    B. In the `schemas.js` file, find the auxiliary schema, which starts with `fluid.defaults("gpii.firstDiscovery.auxSchema", `.
+    A. In the `schemas.js` file, find the auxiliary schema, which starts with `fluid.defaults("gpii.firstDiscovery.auxSchema", `.

     ```javascript
     fluid.defaults("gpii.firstDiscovery.auxSchema", {